chapelbridge4/Beer_consumption_prediction/README.md

 4. **Analyze** - Generate insights and predictions
 5. **Visualize** - Create charts and dashboards

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📄 License

-This project is available for portfolio and educational purposes.

 ## ⚡ Quick Start Example

 ```python